 Another free day to enjoy and relax in tropical northern Queensland.
 Surrounded by rainforest and mountains, Cairns boasts over 200 walking tracks; there are also numerous interesting museums and art galleries to explore.
 If you prefer to venture further afield, we suggest a day trip to the nearby Daintree Rainforest, where the oldest rainforest in the world meets the reef at the World Heritage-listed Cape Tribulation.
 The tour gives a wonderful insight into the rainforest’s unique flora and fauna, including a guided walk with an aboriginal guide and a cruise spotting saltwater crocodiles.
 Enjoy your day!

 Day 24 – Sydney, 4 nights

 This morning we make our way to Cairns airport in time for our flight to Sydney.
-Upon arrival we head to the Parkroyal Hotel, situated overlooking vibrant Darling Harbour.
+Upon arrival we head to either the Parkroyal Hotel situated overlooking vibrant Darling Harbour, or North Sydney Harbourview Hotel (if departing after 1st September 2018).
 Sydney is a city that takes full advantage of its natural setting – its sparkling harbour is host to the world famous Sydney Harbour Bridge, affectionately known as ‘the coat hanger’ and the spectacular Sydney Opera House.
 Sydney’s suburbs are blessed with lush native bushland and pristine sandy beaches.
 Add to this the excellent restaurants and cafes, endless shopping opportunities and a vibrant culture and it’s very easy to understand why Sydney is one of the world’s favourite cities.